phueb/AOCHILDESNouns/README.md

 ## Research Question

-Is the noun co-occurrence structure in speech to younger children less fragmented ?
+Do nouns form a better category in speech to younger vs. older children?

 One way to study the structure of data is to decompose it into linearly separable and orthogonal dimensions, which can be done with SVD.